Document Type : Research Article

 Electrical Engineering Department, Amirkabir University of Technology, Tehran, Iran.

 Electrical Engineering Department, Amirkabir University of Technology, Tehran, Iran

 Researcher, Ecole Polytechnique Fédérale de Lausanne, Lausanne, Switzerland

-Charge trapping in Gallium Nitride based devices affect their reliability and performance.
-In this work we study the dynamics of charge capture and emission in donor-like surface traps and the impact of trapped charges on transient response of the drain current in Gallium Nitride High Electron Mobility Transistors (GaN HEMTs).
-To simulate transient characteristics, traps are excited into their empty or filled state by applying initial pulse on gate (gate-lag technique) or on drain (drain-lag) and then the drain current is monitored during transition toward steady state condition.
+Charge trapping in Gallium Nitride-based devices affect their reliability and performance.
+In this paper, we study the dynamics of charge capture and emission in donor-like surface traps, and the impact of trapped charges on transient response of the drain current in Gallium Nitride High Electron Mobility Transistors (GaN HEMTs).
+To simulate transient characteristics, traps are excited into their empty or filled state by applying initial pulse on the gate (gate-lag technique) or on the drain (drain-lag), and later the drain current is monitored during transition toward steady state condition.
 The results show up to 44% variation in drain current level, which reflects the importance of trapped charges in the device characteristics.
-The effect of physical parameters, including trap energy level and temperature have been characterized using gate and drain-lag.
-A simple physical model is proposed (based on the Arrhenius relation) and calibrated with simulation results to obtain the emission and capture time-constants.
-The results extracted from the physical model show that the time constant for capture and emission varies from few microseconds up to few seconds depending on temperature and trap energy level and the result are in good agreement with TCAD simulations.
+The effect of physical parameters, including trap energy level and temperature, have been characterized using gate and drain-lag.
+A simple physical model is proposed (based on the Arrhenius relation) and calibrated with the simulation results to obtain the emission and capture time-constants.
+The results extracted from the physical model show that the time constant for capture and emission varies from few microseconds to few seconds depending on temperature and trap energy level, and the result are in good agreement with TCAD simulations.
 This is an important step toward incorporation of charge trapping effect into the charge-based compact model of GaN HEMTs.